japgolly/scalajs-react/NEO-VDOM.md

 * Change `:=` to `:=?` when the right-hand side is an `Option`.
 * TagMod: `+` and `compose` replaced with `apply(TagMod*)` just like tags.

+# DON'T FORGET!!
+Go through all the TODOs in `vdom`